 These sleepers should try sleeping without a pillow to promote spinal health.
 Having one that is too thick will force your neck into an unnatural angle that causes pain and discomfort throughout the night and into the next day.
 For many, choosing to forgo it entirely is the right option for sustained comfort in this position.
 For those who do not truly feel comfortable, try very thin pillows to provide the comforting sensation you desire.

 It is widely agreed upon and accepted that sleeping without a pillow can be very beneficial for stomach sleepers.
 It is highly recommended by many people and the effects can be felt almost immediately.

-Whether or not these sleepers choose to use a pillow, they may benefit from placing a thin one underneath their hips.
+Whether or not a stomach sleeper chooses to use a pillow, the benefit of placing a thin one underneath the hips is worth a try.
 This can help to even out and realign the spine while they sleep.

 Of course, we can’t all agree but here are some of the benefits so you can decide which is the right choice for you.

 Some argue it allows your neck and back to extend into a natural position.
-However, many experience discomfort like this, especially depending on their sleep position.
+However, many experience discomfort like this, especially depending on their sleeping position.